Forging: A Glossary of Terms

 Notching

 a decorative treatment of metal by applying "dashes" to the surface.
-It is used to make a fine figured pattern, such as the image of the veins on the leaves of plants.
+It is used to create a fine figured pattern, such as the veins on the leaves of plants.

 Patina

-an oxide-carbonate film which has a color shade (silver, bronze, green).
-The patina is formed under the influence of the environment, while at the same time protecting the metal from deterioration.
-It has a decorative value especially in the production of forged objects "under the old".
+an oxide-carbonate film that has a color tint (silver, bronze, green).
+The patina forms under the influence of the environment while also protecting the metal from deterioration.
+It has decorative value, especially in the production of "antiqued" forged objects.

 Ribbing

-one of the methods of decorative finishing wrought iron items with forging tools (rough engraving).
+one of the methods of decorative finishing of wrought iron items with forging tools (rough engraving).

 Stamping